Academics Overview ES

 Community Service & Action

-Successful global education leads to responsible student actions to making the world a better place.
-Students demonstrate this action in school (e.g., organizing events), locally (e.g., food/clothing drives), and globally (e.g., fundraising).
+Successful global education leads to responsible student actions with the aim of making the world a better place.
+Students demonstrate this action in the school community (e.g. organizing events), local community (e.g., food/clothing drives), and globally (e.g. through fundraising).

-Students should expect to spend between 30 to 60 minutes on homework per night depending on their grade and their assignments.
+Students should expect to spend between 20 to 40 minutes on homework plus reading per night depending on their grade level.
 GAIS offers a homework club as an extra-curricular activity.